openstack/charm-guide/doc/source/getting-started/settings.rst

 This stage entails the collection of hardware and networking information from the local environment.
-In the tables below, the Placeholder column contains variables (e.g. EXT_GW) that will be referred to (e.g. $EXT_GW) on a later page where there are to be replaced by the environment's actual values (e.g.
+In the tables below, the Placeholder column contains variables (e.g. EXT_GW) that will be referred to (e.g. $EXT_GW) on a later page where they are to be replaced by the environment's actual values (e.g.
 10.246.112.1).

 Assign a value to each variable now.